 The beautiful tropical paradise of Sulani offers a lot of great gameplay and I wasn’t bored once while playing Island Living.
 The scenery just adds so much to the game!
 I think that the Oceanic cultures translate very well into the game too which is a big plus for me.
 The new water activities are pretty well done as your Sims react dynamically to what happens around them and it’s a great source of entertainment for your Sims AND for you.

 As I love to play with occult Sims from time to time I really liked the Mermaids.
 I am not sure how often I will play with them, but I welcome them to my game nonetheless.
 I think the silly little details such as the dolphin noises and the shark teeth add the right amount of comedy to them.
 BUT!
 Neither Mermaids nor regular Sims can actually swim underwater, which I think is the biggest flaw of the gameplay of The Sims 4 Island Living.
+Further, you might play through all their abilities quite fast as they don’t have a point system such as Vampires, which is a missed opportunity in my opinion.

 If you look at The Sims 4 Island Living as a whole I’m convinced that the Expansion Pack will be one of the most popular packs of the game.
 No flaws were so big that it damaged my opinion on the EP.
 My conclusion is based on each individual part of the game and as you could read in my review above I’m very impressed with all of them.